Spices A to Z

 Nutmeg

-Nigella - If you’re looking for your own secret ingredient to impressive and stump your guests.
+Nigella – Want a secret ingredient stump your guests?
 Nigella is it.

 Pepper